StephanieAShulman/Cryptocurrencies/README.md

 - Libraries: Pandas, Scikit-learn, Plotly, hvPlot

 ### Project Overview
 The influential investment bank Accountability Accounting plans to offer a new cryptocurrency investment portfolio to its customers.
-The group is interested a classification system for existing currencies.
-The data, however, don’t lend themselves to discrete categories that fit the structured machine learning processes.
+The group is interested in a classification system for existing currencies.
+The data, however, don’t lend themselves to the discrete categories that are needed in fitting a structured machine learning model.
 Rather, the qualitative nature of the data requires an unstructured approach. </br>

 With a clustering algorithm decided upon, the following steps were taken: </br>
 - Data were preprocessed with feature extraction and standardized for use in Principal Component Analysis.
 - Cryptocurrency features (mined coins, supplied coins, algorithms for encryption and transaction validations) were reduced to three dimensions using PCA.
-- The reduced dimensions were clustered into groups of similar means to determine patterns in cryptocurrencies using K-means algorithm. </br>
+- The reduced dimensions were clustered into groups of similar means using K-means in order to determine patterns in the cryptocurrencies. </br>
   - Prior to running the algorithm, an elbow curve was created to find the best value for K when clustering data. </br>
-  - A new data frame was created using coin, names, feature data, cluster data and predicted class.
+  - A new data frame was created using coin names, feature data, cluster data and predicted class.
 - Visualization was used to present the results with a 3D scatterplot of three clusters and an interactive hvplot of coins by class.

 ### Results